Xiaohan5349/approw-docs-v1/docs/en/guides/federation/oidc.md

 ## Hybrid Mode

 In some scenarios, you may not only want to directly obtain token from the authentication endpoint but also obtain the authorization code for further obtaining the refresh token.
-It is recommended to use **Hybrid Mode**.
-In **Hybrid Mode**, applications will receive token and code.
+It is recommended to use **hybrid mode**.
+In **hybrid mode**, applications will receive token and code.
 Applications can choose to send code to back-end services to obtain users’ AccessToken, IdToken, refresh token from `/token` endpoint.

 In **Console** > **Applications**, find your application, in the application details page, in the "Configuration" card below, check `authorization_code` and `implicit` in the authorization mode, check `code id_token token`, `code id_token` and `code token` in the return type, and then click Save.